Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Introduction

 There are several subtleties to make this definition formal.
 First of all, $\rho_1$ and $\rho_2$ should be well defined for all system size $n$.
 Second, one should ask only for getting sufficiently close to $\rho_2$, allowing for both $\mathrm{polylog}(n)$ depth and $\mathrm{polylog}(n)$ locality in the gates of the circuit.
 Finally, one could take either a discrete point of view, as here, or a continuous one, asking for a rapid mixing quasi-local Linbladian evolution that approximates $\rho_2$ starting from $\rho_1$.
-Since in this paper we are working only with RFP states, we will not need any of those subtleties here and we refer to \cite{COSER} for a detailed analysis of those.
+Since in this paper we are working only with RFP states, we will not need any of those subtleties here and we refer to \cite{coser_2019_classification} for a detailed analysis of those.

-We notice that there are other definitions of phases on the open quantum system setting, like the works of Diehl et al. for Gaussian mixed states \cite{DIEHL,BARDYN,BARDYN2} and for quasi thermal states \cite{GRUSDT}, where the authors generalize the notion of phases via gapped paths of Hamiltonians or via local unitary transformations respectively.
-We refer also to \cite{COSER} for a detailed discussion about why the definition we are taking here seems more appropriate.
+We notice that there are other definitions of phases in the open quantum system setting, like the works of Diehl et al. for Gaussian mixed states \cite{diehl_2011_topology,bardyn_2012_modes,bardyn_2013_topology} and for quasi thermal states \cite{grusdt_2017_topological}, where the authors generalize the notion of phases via gapped paths of Hamiltonians or via local unitary transformations respectively.
+We refer also to \cite{coser_2019_classification} for a detailed discussion about why the definition we are taking here seems more appropriate.

 Encouraged by the successful classification of pure states sketched above, we will focus on RFP that are \emph{gapped} mixed states, that is, mixed states which fulfill an area law for the mutual information.
 This is motivated by two facts.
-First, it is known that Gibbs states of short-range Hamiltonians fulfill an area law for the mutual information \cite{WOLF}.
-Second, fixed points of rapid mixing dissipative evolutions also fulfill an area law for the mutual information \cite{BRANDAO}.
+On the one hand, it is known that Gibbs states of short-range Hamiltonians fulfill an area law for the mutual information \cite{wolf_2008_area}.
+On the other hand, it is known that fixed points of rapidly mixing dissipative evolutions also fulfill an area law for the mutual information \cite{brandao_2015_area}.